595th Command and Control Group

+It was inactivated in February 2025 with most of its components transferred to the reborn 95th Wing.

 History

+Missile Testing

-The unit was first organized by Air Force Systems Command in May 1970 as the 6595 Missile Test Group.
-In early 1970s, the group conducted ground and flight tests of the Minuteman weapon system.
+The unit was first organized by Air Force Systems Command at Vandenberg Air Force Base, California in May 1970 as the 6595 Missile Test Group.
+In early 1970s, the group conducted ground and flight tests of the LGM-30 Minuteman weapon system.
 It also launched and tested missile, space and aeronautical systems in support of Department of Defense programs.

 After the loss of the Space Shuttle Challenger in January 1986, the space program was grounded for 34 months until the launch of Space Transportation System-26 in September 1988.
-After 11 Sep 2001, the group examined vulnerabilities of US space facilities at home and abroad.
+After the terrorist attacks of 11 September 2001, the group examined vulnerabilities of US space facilities at home and abroad.
 The Air Force's Tactical Exploitation of National Capabilities Program transferred national capabilities to operational commands.
 The group's Air Force Space Battlelab developed and field tested capabilities to increase productivity of operational commands.
 Its Aerospace Fusion Center supported space missile launches.
+The group was inactivated in September 1993.

-The group supported Operation Iraqi Freedom through the application of space applications programs during 2003 and 2004.
+In April 2000, the group, redesignated the 595th Test and Evaluation Group was reactivated at Schriever Air Force Base, Colorado.
+It supported Operation Iraqi Freedom through the application of space applications programs during 2003 and 2004.
+After redesignation as the 595th Space Group in 2002, it was inactivated in 2013.

+Nuclear command and control

+The group was redesignated the 595th Command and Control Group at Offutt Air Force Base, Nebraska in October 2016 with four squadrons assigned to provide aircrew, operators and maintenance personnel for nuclear command, control and communications platforms enabling the National Command Authority survivable, real-time strategic assessment and global strike capabilities.
+Its 1st Airborne Command Control Squadron operated the Boeing E-4 National Airborne Command Post, maintained by the 595th Aircraft Maintenance Squadron.
+Its 625th Strategic Operations Squadron maintained targeting for the nation's intercontinental ballistic missile fleet and provided personnel to launch them from Boeing E-6B Mercury aircraft in flight.
+The 595th Strategic Communications Squadron provided missile warning and command, control and communications capabilities.
+They maintained and operated the Strategic Automated Command Control System, providing rapid retargeting of ICBMs.